 “The strength of this work is the magnetothermally responsive protease nanosensors with spatiotemporal controllability,” says Park, who was not involved in the research.
 “With these nanosensors, the MIT researchers could assay protease activities involved more in tumor progression by reducing off-target activation significantly.”

 In a study of mice, the researchers showed that they could use these particles to correctly profile different types of colon tumors based on how much protease they produce.

-Cancer treatments based on proteases, now in clinical trials, consist of antibodies that target a tumor protein but have “veils” that prevent them from being activated before reaching the tumor.
+Cancer treatments based on proteases, now in clinical trials, consisting of antibodies that target a tumor protein but have “veils” that prevent them from being activated before reaching the tumor.
 The veils are cleaved by proteases, so this therapy would be most effective for patients with high protease levels.

 The MIT team is also exploring using this type of sensor to image cancerous lesions that spread to the liver from other organs.
 Surgically removing such lesions works best if there are fewer than four, so measuring them could help doctors choose the best treatment.

 Bhatia says this type of sensor could be adapted to other tumors as well, because the magnetic field can penetrate deep into the body.
 This approach could also be expanded to make diagnoses based on detecting other kinds of enzymes, including those that cut sugar chains or lipids.

 The study was funded in part by the Ludwig Center for Molecular Oncology, a Koch Institute Support Grant from the National Cancer Institute, and a Core Center Grant from the National Institute of Environmental Health Sciences.